orionrobots/orionrobots.github.io/_posts/2005-04-06-round-up-of-the-challenge-on-saturday-the-2nd-april-2005.md

 On the drop test, Dale again volunteered to be first - Gabriel and Danny were glad to have a little time to ensure there model was rebuilt.

-Dale and Janaks vehicle lost a few small pieces on the first drop, but made it through 3 before taking critical damage.
+Dale and Janak's vehicle lost a few small pieces on the first drop, but made it through 3 before taking critical damage.
 He got a total of 6 points.

-Gabriel and Danny's fell apart on the second drop - one side the manas and a beam, and the rest of the vehicle on the other.
+Gabriel and Danny's fell apart on the second drop - one side the Manas and a beam, and the rest of the vehicle on the other.
 A total of 3 points.

 Drop Test Aftermath